daviddever/LinkShower/README.md

-# LinkGrabber
+# LinkShower

-IRC bot to scrape links from a channel, store in a sqlite database and show in a simple web app.
+Simple web front end for [https://github.com/daviddever/LinkShower](LinkGrabber) (IRC bot to scrape links from a channel, store in a sqlite database)

-`linkgrabber.py` runs the irc bot and writes the links to the database, using irc and urlextract modules.

 `linkshower.py` is a flask application that runs the site (just basic html and css).
+`linkgrabber.py` (in [https://github.com/daviddever/LinkShower](LinkGrabber) runs the irc bot and writes the links to the database, using irc and urlextract modules.

+Both services have no real functionality without the other.

 ![alt text](https://raw.githubusercontent.com/daviddever/LinkGrabber/master/sampleimage.png "Sample Image")